-Fig. 7 shows the packet delivery ratio with the number of sensor nodes.
+Figure 7 shows the packet delivery ratio with the number of sensor nodes.
 It is seen that the packet delivery ratio increases with the increase of the number of nodes.
-When more than 200 nodes are deployed in the space, the packet delivery ratio remains above 90% for both ES-VBF routing protocol and CVBF algorithm.
-Table II, extracted from Fig. 7, shows that our algorithm gives better results in packet delivery ratio than VBF, HHVBF, VBVA, and ES-VBF protocols.
+When more than 200 nodes are deployed in the space, the packet delivery ratio remains above 90% for both ES-VBF routing protocol and BS-CVBF algorithm.
+Figure 7 shows that our algorithm gives better results in packet delivery ratio than VBF, HHVBF, VBVA, ES-VBF, and CVBF protocols.

 Figure 7.
-CVBF packet delivery ratio vs. number of sensor nodes.
+BS-CVBF packet delivery ratio vs. number of sensor nodes.